Fatigue & Stress Response

 By understanding how stress impacts the adrenal glands and the NeuroEndoMetabolic Stress Response, you can identify the root causes of your symptoms and take real steps toward recovery.

-At Lam Clinic, we focus on this approach in our care for patients.
+At Lam Clinic, we bring this approach into patient care through our Adrenal Fatigue Recovery service.
 Our practice started from a personal experience with Adrenal Fatigue and has grown into a compassionate, integrative medical practice that focuses on rooted care and restores what has been lost.

-If you are ready to feel supported and find lasting answers, visit Lam Clinic and take the next step toward restoring your health and empowering your future.
+If you are ready to feel supported and find lasting answers, contact us or visit Lam Clinic to take the next step toward restoring your health and empowering your future.

 References